I Want to...

 • Brockville Youth Arena, 138 Broadway Avenue, 613-342-8772

-These locations accept consumer dry cell batteries weighing less than 5kg or less each and do not accept automotive batteries.
+These locations accept consumer dry cell batteries weighing less than 5kg or less each and do not accept automotive batteries or damaged lithium-ion batteries.

 Empty Oil Containers, Oil Filters, Antifreeze